 Morris earned his bachelor's degree in mathematics with a minor in statistics from Texas A&M University in 1992.
-He and his wife, Paula, have two children, daughter Mackenzie and son Chandler.
+He and his wife, Paula, have two children, daughter Mackenzie - who is enrolled in graduate school at Arkansas - and son Chandler.